Bearwood Primary School

 Activities outside the classroom including school trips 7.1: How do you ensure children with SEND can be included in out of school activities and trips?

-All children are included in out of school activities and trips in discussions with parents and risk assessments undertaken in line with the Local Authority guidelines.
+All children are included in out of school activities and trips in discussions with parents and risk assessments are undertaken in line with the Local Authority guidelines.

 Parents may be invited to accompany their child if necessary or 1:1 support may be provided depending on the level of need.
 Staff undertake a preparatory visit to ensure the risk assessment is appropriate and staff ensure that venues are fully informed of any additional support that may be required.